wciesialka/play-language/SYNTAX.md

 | \) | End If | End If block. |
 | = | Equality | Pop two numbers from the stack.
 If equal, push 1.
 Push 0 otherwise. |

-You can also enter string mode:
+You can also enter string mode.
+While in string mode, you can type characters.
+Each character will generate a push operation with it's ord value.
+The following tokens are unique to string mode:

 | Symbol | Name | Effect |
 | ------ | ---- | ------ |
 | "      | Quote | Enter/exit string mode. |
 | \\     | Escape | Escape the next character (string mode only.) |

-Additionally, you can enter comment mode:
+Additionally, you can enter comment mode.
+While in comment mode, nothing you write will generate tokens.
+Then following tokens are unique to comment mode:

 | Symbol | Name | Effect |
 | ------ | ---- | ------ |